solliancenet/microsoft-redis-cache-migration/02_PreMigration/01_Assessment.md

 - Configuration settings

 After reviewing the above items, notice there is much more than just data that may be required to migrate a Redis workload.
 The following sections below address more specific details about several of the above.

+> **Note** Even though you may be able to get these configuration values out of your source system, it is unlikely that you will be able to import them using the same commands as many configurations must be done via the Azure Portal, PowerShell or Azure Cli using Azure specific syntax.
+For example, the `config` command is not exposed in Azure Cache for Redis.

 ## Limitations